microsoftgraph/msgraph-sample-reactspa/tutorial/05-add-ms-graph.md

     ```typescript
     import React from 'react';
+    import { NavLink as RouterNavLink } from 'react-router-dom';
     import { Table } from 'reactstrap';
     import moment from 'moment-timezone';
     import { findOneIana } from "windows-iana";